-From birthing classes to hospital tours, there are various ways you can better prepare yourself for the arrival of your baby.
+From finding out you’re pregnant to birth, there are various ways you can better prepare yourself for the arrival of your baby.
 Although not necessary, some of these practices may put you at ease for the big day.

 We Care About You